Super Puzzle Bobble: Promotion

 The game was showcased at the February 1999 AOU Amusement Expo in Japan.

+Similar to Bust-A-Move 2 Arcade Edition, the original PlayStation 2 version in North American and Europe releases had unusually strange cover art, consisting of a photorealistic baby wearing shades and blowing a red bubble.
+It was included on a 2003 list published by GameSpy of the "Top Ten Worst Covers".
+Other versions of the game including the later GameCube release would instead feature cover art more reminiscent of the game, featuring the game's core cast of playable characters.

 Reception

 The PlayStation 2 and Game Boy Advance versions received "generally favorable reviews", while Bust-A-Move 3000 received "mixed" reviews, according to the review aggregation website Metacritic.
 In Japan, Famitsu gave it a score of 28 out of 40 for the PS2 version, 24 out of 40 for the Game Boy Advance version, and 26 out of 40 for the All-Stars edition.

 Ryan Davis of GameSpot said the PS2 version has the best graphics and sound of the series to date, "with extraordinarily sharp 2D graphics and a healthy amount of visual splendor", but that its gameplay represents an "incredibly stripped-down" disappointment to the series which "brings virtually nothing new to the franchise" and is missing a lot of features from the previous year's Bust-a-Move 4.
 As for BAM3000, there was nothing new and the analog controls were awkward, but the multiple gameplay modes kept players happy.
 Geraint Evans of NGC Magazine regarded the game as worth owning, but only on one console.
 Tom Russo of NextGen found the Japanese PS2 import a bit disappointing and no different from the original game.

+Human Tornado of GamePro said of the PlayStation 2 version in one review, "Super Bust A Move for the PS2 is the best puzzle game for the system almost by default.
+Fantavision has prettier graphics, but the time-tested gameplay in Bust A Move makes the switch to the PS2 nicely.
+It's not a must have, but Taito's new Super Bust A Move has a lot of challenge for gamers who want an action puzzle game."
+In another GamePro review, Uncle Dust said of the same console version, "For those who must have the most recent version of Bust-A-Move, or for puzzle fans without a PS one, this is a good game.
+Yet Super Bust-A-Move's limited new features and graphics, along with the PS2's backward compatibility, make it kind of silly to spend the extra bucks on this latest version."

 The PlayStation 2 version was a runner-up for "Puzzle Game of 2000" in Editors' Choice, but won the same award in Readers' Choice at IGN's Best of 2000 Awards for PlayStation 2.